What Is Cellulitis?

 Call your doctor if:

-- Any area of your child's skin becomes red, warm, and painful — with or without fever and chills.
-This is even more important if the area is on the hands, feet, or face, or if your child has an illness or condition that suppresses the immune system.
+- Any area of your child's skin becomes red, warm, and painful — with or without fever.
+This is even more important if the area is on the hands, feet, or face, or if your child has an illness or condition that weakens the immune system.

 - Your child gets a large cut or a deep puncture wound.